ResearchSoftwareHour/researchsoftwarehour.github.io/_posts/2020-04-22-what-is-rsh.md

 He now works as part of the [Sigma2 metacenter](https://documentation.sigma2.no/) at the University of Tromsø, Norway, and leads the [CodeRefinery](https://coderefinery.org) project.
-Richard Darst is a computational data scientist, also with background in theoretical chemistry, and has worked in the United States and Finland.
+Richard Darst is a computational data scientist with background in network science and theoretical chemistry, and has worked in the United States and Finland.
 He now works for [Aalto Scientific Computing](https://scicomp.aalto.fi) at Aalto University, Finland.
 They met through the [CodeRefinery](https://coderefinery.org) project,